jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Direct Dependencies with Other Components**: None

 **Internal Logic**:
-1. Check if every key in output_schema_keys exists in the response dictionary.
-Could use Python's all() function in implementation.
+1. Use Python's all() function to check if every key in output_schema_keys exists in the response dictionary
-2. Return True if all keys are present, False if any key is missing
+2. Return the result directly (True if all keys are present, False if any key is missing)

 **Pseudocode**:
 ```
-FUNCTION validate_output_matches_json_schema(response: Any, output_schema_keys: list[string]) -> bool
+FUNCTION validate_output_matches_json_schema(response: Any, output_schema_keys: list[str]) -> bool
     /*
     Purpose: Check if the LLM response has all the expected fields